Dask is a flexible library for parallel computing in Python.

-Dask is composed of two components:
+Dask is composed of two parts:

 - Dynamic task scheduling optimized for computation.
 This is similar to Airflow, Luigi, Celery, or Make, but optimized for interactive computational workloads.

 - “Big Data” collections like parallel arrays, dataframes, and lists that extend common interfaces like NumPy, Pandas, or Python iterators to larger-than-memory or distributed environments.
-These parallel collections run on top of the dynamic task schedulers.
+These parallel collections run on top of dynamic task schedulers.